-A2.2: Contemporary perspectives on marketing research and digital marketing in organisations.
-Stage 3 (Stage 3 is equivalent to FHEQ Level 6 - BSc) A3: The organisation, its functions, and the context of business leading to a multifaceted appreciation of marketing and other Management discipline; Intellectual (thinking) skills B3: Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve A3.1: The strategic and operational processes by which management plans and coordinates the use of marketing resources with the general objective of securing or maintaining competitive advantage; them.
-Transferable Skills C1: Research C2: Self-management C3: Problem Solving A3.2: The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geo-political); C4: Numeracy C5: Netiquette C6: Written communication A3.3: Contemporary perspectives on global marketing, the consumer and advertising and branding.
+Stage Knowledge and understanding of: research and digital marketing in organisations.
+Skills and other attributes: Stage 3 (Stage 3 is equivalent to FHEQ Level 6 - BSc) A3: The organisation, its functions, and the context of business leading to a multifaceted appreciation of marketing and other Management discipline; A3.1: The strategic and operational processes by which management plans and coordinates the use of marketing resources with the general objective of securing or maintaining competitive advantage; A3.2: The emergence of the global economy and multinational firms, using various theoretical approaches (economic management, international relations and geo-political); A3.3: Contemporary perspectives on global marketing, the consumer and advertising and branding.
+Intellectual (thinking) skills B3: Ability to analyse real-life problems facing actual businesses and evaluate the effectiveness and limitations of different management attempts to solve them.
+Transferable Skills C1: Research C2: Self-management C3: Problem Solving C4: Numeracy C5: Netiquette C6: Written communication